Theft Crimes Charges in Las Vegas

-An example of a robbery is when a person is mugged by gun point.
-Note that the use of a weapon turns robbery into aggravated robbery and stiffer penalties apply.
-If the robber just uses intimidation, threats or force without a weapon to get you to give up your property then that is simple robbery.
+An example of a robbery is when a person is mugged by gunpoint.
+Note that the use of a weapon turns a robbery into aggravated robbery and stiffer penalties apply.
+If the robber just uses intimidation, threats or force without a weapon to get you to give up your property then that is a simple robbery.

 What is Nevada’s definition of pick-pocketing?